imigraz/ITSP-2026/README.md

 **CONTENT TO APPEAR IN DUE COURSE!!!**

-Materials for the 'Introduction to Scientific Programming' course, SS 2026.
+Materials for the 'Introduction to Scientific Programming' course, WS 2025/2026.

 ## License